jrpotter/notebook/combinatorics/permutations.md

 Basic
 What is a derangement?
 Back: A permutation in which no element maps to itself.
-Reference: “Derangement.”
-In _Wikipedia_, June 23, 2025. [https://en.wikipedia.org/w/index.php?title=Derangement](https://en.wikipedia.org/w/index.php?title=Derangement&oldid=1297049355).
+Reference: _Wikipedia_.
+“Derangement.”
+June 23, 2025. [https://en.wikipedia.org/w/index.php?title=Derangement](https://en.wikipedia.org/w/index.php?title=Derangement&oldid=1297049355).
 <!--ID: 1750773335188-->
 END%%